ACC412 Nonprofit Accounting

 • be able to understand the information in the accounts of nonprofit organizations

-(using modified variants of commercial accounting)
+(using modified variants of commercial accounting with a profit focus)

 • can communicate accounting information related to both commercial enterprises and